Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 In rare cases, complications, such as pneumonia, blindness, and brain inflammation (encephalitis), can occur.
-In some persons, after the rash goes away, the intense pain persists.
+In some people, after the rash goes away, the intense pain persists.
 This pain is called post-herpetic neuralgia.

-The shingles vaccine is called Zoster for short.
-The vaccine can prevent shingles in half of adults over age 60.
+The shingles (zoster) vaccine can prevent shingles in half of adults over age 60 years.
 The vaccine is less effective the older a person is.

-A single dose (shot) of Zoster is recommended for most adults, age 60 or older, regardless of whether they have had shingles.
+A single dose (shot) of zoster vaccine is recommended for most adults, age 60 years or older, regardless of whether they have had shingles.

 Common side effects at the injection site include: